Similar Deals Today

 Should you buy it?

 Yes.
 It won’t satisfy people looking for a high-end system, but for anyone out for some casual PC gaming on a budget, the Rampage is for you.
-Still, the CyberpowerPC Gamer GXiVR8060A7 remains our Editors’ Choice, thanks to a sleek design, solid performance, and superior overall hardware.
+That said, the 2023 CyberpowerPC Gamer Xtreme GXiVR8040A14 is a better choice offering better hardware (Intel Core i7-13700F CPU, Nvidia RTX 4060 Ti GPU) at very reasonable price.
+It remains a better choice if you’re looking for a beefy gaming machine that will last a few more years.

 The SkyTech Rampage is not a top-of-the-line gaming desktop, but it does deliver decent gaming performance and solid hardware for the price.